Breezedude/breezedudeGS/README.md

 - Set up your values for WiFi, name and position
 - If everything is set up correctly, enable sending data to OGN by filling `aprs.glidernet.org` in APRS Server.
 Port is 14580

-## Uploading

-### Using WebFlasher (recommended)
-Visit [Breezedude Web Installer](https://install.breezedude.de/), connect your Heltec Wirless Stick V3 and write the firmware.
-Continue with Configuration.
-Check Console/Log if its not working out of the box.

-### Using VSCode & PIO
-Clone/Download this repo and open it in VSCode with PlatformIO installed click `Upload`.
-It is required to upload the SPIFFS/LittleFS image as well.
-For this click `Upload Filesystem Image` under `Platform` in PIO Poject Tasks.
-If you want to skip rebundeling HTML+JS comment `pre:minify.py` in extra scripts with a semicolon

 ## Updating
 ### Using Web Update (recommended)
-the script `post:copy_firmware.py` wil runn automatically on build and generate and copy the files for web-update to the project root
+Get the current version from [releases](https://github.com/thezenox/breezedudeGS/releases) Open configuration page of breezedude groundstation
-- In WebUI -> Tools select & upload `firmware_update.bin`
+- In Tools select 'Update' and upload `firmware_update.bin`
-- In WebUI -> Tools select & upload `littlefs.bin`
-This should work most of the time.
+- In Tools select 'Update' and upload `littlefs.bin` This should work most of the time.
 If some changes break the updater, an upload with PIO is required.

 ### Using Fresh install
 You can write a fresh firmware image for updating.
 Either using the WebFlasher or Building & Uploading with PIO.
 This is required if the integrated web updater fails updating.

+## Compiling Using VSCode & PIO

+Requirements:
+- VSCode with PIO installed
+- NodeJs (for minifying HTML, optional)

+Clone/Download this repo and open it in VSCode with PlatformIO installed PIO will setup everything required.
+`pre:install_deps.py` will run `npm i` in `/bundle` for minifying HTML+JS

+In PIO Project Tasks open `heltec_wifi_lora_32_V3` -> `General` and click `Upload`.
+It is required to upload the SPIFFS/LittleFS image as well.
+For this click `Upload Filesystem Image` under `Platform` in PIO Poject Tasks.
+If you want to skip rebundeling HTML+JS comment `pre:minify.py` in extra scripts with a semicolon

+The script `post:copy_firmware.py` wil run automatically on build and generate and copy the files for web-update to the project root.
+The script `post:generate_webbin.py` wil run automatically on build and generate and copy the all-in-one.bin for webflashing to the project root.

 -----